My own personal recollections are many. Where should I begin?

 Tanith: Well they certainly do!
 I do feel amazingly complimented that you said that.
 I am sort of slightly overwhelmed by that –

-I do love that!
-One of my favourite classical composers is Prokofiev.
+is Prokofiev.
 When I was about fifteen-ish, possibly a bit younger, I’d heard

 a lot of classical music and I’d loved it but it was gramophones and records in those days, good old vinyl.
 One day, and this wasn’t